shuftipro/Android-SDK/verification-without-ocr/README.md

 	Minimum: **6 characters**
 	Maximum: **250 characters**

-	This is the unique reference ID of request, which we will send you back with each response, so you can verify the request.
-Only alphanumeric values are allowed.
-This reference can be used to get status of already performed verification requests.
+	This is the unique reference ID of request, which Shufti Pro will send back with each response, in order for the request to be verified by the client.

+	Here, only alphanumeric values are allowed.
+This reference can also be used to identify the status of verification requests previously performed.

 * ## country